Psisco-yes/Virtual-Piano-Auto-Player/README.md

 Ability for the program to play [abc def] notes and white and black keys at the same time.

 Tiny improvements and other things I forgot.

+Line breaks don't affect music (make sure to add spaces where needed is music sheets).